Grammarly Review [Is It The Best Grammar Tool For Writers?]

 - Social media marketers

 Grammarly acts as a line of defense for most writers, even native English speakers.
-You can use it to ensure your blog post, book, email, sales page, and article is correct and easy to read.
+You can use it to ensure your blog post, book, email, sales page, and article are correct and easy to read.

 The first step is to create a free account on Grammarly; then you can quickly take a tour of its editor (which was recently updated), to determine if this tool is perfect for you.
+I also appreciate that they have a free Chrome extension now as well as the Grammarly desktop app.

 The tool offers you helpful suggestions on your writing effortlessly and quickly, making your writing pretty clear and precise.